emjaythedatagirl/Global-Superstore/README.md

 - Optimize regional performance rather than expanding footprint by focusing on margin improvement and cost efficiency in underperforming markets while protecting core regions.

-- Improve logistics efficiency and delivery speed by renegotiating carrier contracts, optimizing shipping modes, and enforcing fulfillment SLAs to reduce cost drag.
+- Improve logistics efficiency and delivery speed by renegotiating carrier contracts, optimizing shipping modes, and enforcing fulfillment Servie Level Agreements to reduce cost drag.

 - Align inventory and marketing with seasonal demand peaks to maximize revenue and margin capture during high-impact periods.